ahmedakef/SCP/README.md

 ## usage

-download or clone it then go to there folder ,unzip it then go to the folder from terminal like
+download or clone it ,unzip it then go to the folder from terminal like

     cd ~/Documents/SCP
     python send.py